 A play mat with a rocker or bouncer is a good combination for that spot you set aside for when it’s playtime.
 It’s not only cute to watch your baby bounce around in a rocker as his legs kick out when he gets excited.
 But it’s also a safe place to set your baby during playtime.
 Play mats are soft and usually made of soft cotton.
 They create a perfect place for your baby to lie down while you play with him.
 Perhaps you can place a mobile overhead to provide stimulating playtime.

-Use this baby checklist to get your shopping started and CONGRATULATIONS on your impending arrival!
+Use this checklist for what to buy for baby to get your shopping started and CONGRATULATIONS on your impending arrival!